Feline Hyperesthesia Syndrome

 Is Hyperesthesia In Cats Painful?

-Cats suffering from this condition can experience sensations such as:
+Cats suffering from this condition experience the following sensations:

 It is important to respect your cat’s boundaries and refrain from touching your cat during an episode.

-Keep track of your cat’s episodes so you can identify triggers, such as being touched in a certain way, so you can prevent your cat from experiencing discomfort when possible.
+Keep track of your cat’s episodes to help you identify triggers, such as being touched in a certain way.